People love to hear stories. They love to read stories. They love to watch stories unfold on the big screen in multiplex.

 Think of the stories that follow this basic map.
 Many of the plays of Shakespeare, Lord of The Rings are obvious candidates, but how about

 Think about it and you’ll begin to see the blueprint everywhere.
 That’s because the blueprint has evolved over thousands of years of storytelling.
-It works.
-Try it.
+It keeps being used, because it works.
+Try it yourself.